chromium/chromium/docs/updater/functional_spec.md

 *   The updater deletes the file when reporting active use.

 ### EULA/ToS Acceptance
+Software can be installed or updated only if the user has agreed to the `Terms of Service`.
+The updater only runs if the user has accepted the ToS for at least one application.

 TODO(crbug.com/1035895): Document EULA signals.

 ### Usage Stats Acceptance